Best Body Composition Exercises – Introduction

 The Best Body Composition Exercises

-Remember this critical point – The best exercises for achieving your most optimal body composition involve lots of muscle groups working together.
+Remember this critical point – The best exercises for achieving your most optimal body composition involve many muscle groups working together.

 So, in no particular order, here are my favorite body comp transformation exercises.

-I still remember the first time I did squats with a 45 pound Olympic barbell in my local YMCA’s free weight area at the age of 55.
+I still remember the first time I did squats with a 45 pound Olympic barbell in my local YMCA’s free weight area at 55.

-But, if you make sure never to neglect squats again, you will be amazed at how much better you look and feel within a short period of time.
+But, if you make sure to never neglect squats again, you will be amazed at how much better you look and feel within a short period.

 So if you start to do squat workouts and forget the treadmill and biceps curls workout, you will gain muscle, mobility, and confidence.